k2view-academy/K2View-Academy/articles/26_fabric_security/04c_secret_manager_interface.md

 > Notes:
 >
-> * When turned on, a default value appears, as a proposed **key name** that is composed of the Interface name and the property name.
+> * When turned on, a default value appears, as a proposed **key name** that is composed of the interface name and the property name.
 For example, the proposed key name for *Host* property in the ASSETS_DB interface would be `ASSET_DB.Host`.
 This is only a suggested name, and you should strictly align with the same name that exists in the Secrets Management service.
 > * When turned on, a property that is considered a password will not be masked, namely, it will remain visible in its original clear form.

 </web>